ignaciofrizzera/music-activity-data-etl/README.md

 }
 ```

+## Visualization
+The visualization is not done yet.
+I'm planning on showcasing it on my personal website, which is in development right now.

+**Planned Features**:

+- **Daily Music Insights**: A unique calendar view, where each day is represented by the album cover of my most-listened-to song of that day.
+- **Annual Listening Summary**: A compilation of my total listening time over the year.

+**Future Possibilities**: The dataset created from this ETL offers extensive potential for additional visualizations and analyses.
+However, the current focus is on the features just described.

 ## Pivoting
 The original idea of this project was to use the song characteristics I mentioned earlier, and by a hand-made dataset of similar songs, train a machine learning model that could decide if two songs sounded similar or not.
 This could be used in the future once this whole thing is working and I gather enough data, but I decided moving into simpler things (I believe) and go with this ETL idea.